-We appreciate that all children have individual 'needs' and we attempt to support these as part of the caring ethos we wish the school to have; legally a child is said to have a special need if they need a significantly different learning journey from the rest of the children.
-This may be due to behavioural, emotional, medical or learning needs.
-Learning needs include more able children.
+We appreciate that all children have individual needs and we aim to support these as part of the caring ethos we wish the school to have.
+A child is said to have a special educational need or disability if they need a significantly different learning journey from the rest of the children.
+This may be due to communication/interaction; cognition/learning; social, emotional and mental health difficulties; sensory/physical.
+Learning needs may include more able children.